-It is a traumatic experience for any parent if your child has been involved in an accident.
-Injuries resulting from an accident can have a major impact on the child’s wellbeing and long-term quality of life for the entire family.
+It is a traumatic experience for any parent if their child has been involved in an accident.
+Injuries resulting from an accident can have a major impact on the child’s well-being and long-term quality of life for the entire family.
 Of course, childhood accidents are a part of normal life.
-However, if the accident was due to someone else’s negligence and your child suffered an injury as a result, you may be able to claim for compensation on your child’s behalf.
+However, if the accident was due to someone else’s negligence and your child suffered an injury as a result, you may be able to claim compensation on your child’s behalf.

 Child accident claims are a type of personal injury claim, and they can take a variety of forms.
 The most common types of accidents involving children occur as

 - Slip, trip or fall accidents at school, for instance in the classroom, playground or canteen